Section 8 of the Sentencing Act 1991 (Vic) is relevant to the issue of whether you can get a penalty without conviction any State criminal offence.

 It is very difficult to work in particular industries if a person has been convicted of a criminal offence.
 Your lawyer when arguing against the recording of a conviction, needs to persuade a Magistrate or Judge by reference to plea material (letter from employer etc.) that there will be a specific and detrimental impact of a conviction upon current employment or career prospects.

 There are a number of strategies that we would use to help you get a non-conviction outcome.
 For example, when dealing with a serious motor vehicle offence (dangerous driving, reckless conduct endangering life/serious injury), we would suggest programs that you could undergo a course such as the Road Trauma Awareness Course.
-Where the consumption of alcohol and or drugs have contributed to the commission of a particular offence we would recommend that you attend formal counseling for those issues.
+Where the consumption of alcohol and or drugs have contributed to the commission of a particular offence we would recommend that you attend formal counselling for those issues.
 We would also suggest what documents a Magistrate would want to see to help them make their decision.

 Avoiding a conviction and getting a non-conviction is a very important issue for people who work or who have led otherwise blameless lives.
 We all know that minor charges can reflect something that was a momentary lapse of judgment or are not indicative of a person lacking good character.